kodecocodes/vt_fastlane/For Instructor/Promo script.md

 # Course Promo Video

 Does this sound familiar?
-Development of your new iOS App is cruising along smoothly when you slam into a problem with the Developer Portal or App Store Connect.
-Suddenly, instead of coding, you're sidelined by broken Certificates, Profiles, managing builds and testers, or wrestling with screenshots, metadata and other App Store requirements.
+Your iOS App is cruising along until… you slam into a Developer Portal or App Store Connect problem.
+Suddenly, you're sidelined by broken Certificates, test distribution problems, or screenshot and app submission issues.
 There's got to be a better way.

-Complete my course to learn how `fastlane` can help you cruise past these common pitfalls by automating your iOS team workflows!
+Complete my course to learn how `fastlane` can help you cruise past these pitfalls by automating your workflows!

-You'll learn:
+You'll learn to:

 Demo: [TODO: Installing `fastlane`.]
-How to install and configure `fastlane` for an iOS project.
+Install and configure `fastlane`.

 Demo: [TODO: Run team code signing sync.]
-How `fastlane` automates Development workflow tasks like syncing certificates, devices and provisioning profiles.
+Automate Development tasks like syncing certificates and provisioning profiles.

 Demo: [TODO: Test Flight and Third Party teasers.]
-How `fastlane` streamlines Beta Testing tasks like building, submitting and distributing test builds.
+Streamline how you build, submit, and distribute Test builds.

 Demo: [TODO: Sped up auto screenshot creation.]
-How `fastlane` can transform how you prepare, build and submit your app's screenshots, metadata, and more to the App Store and even help you avoid common rejections.
+Avoid App Store rejections, and save hours generating app screenshots, metadata and more.

 Demo: [TODO: Git workflow.]
-How `fastlane` goes beyond the App Store to automate app versioning, git commits, unit tests, documentation, notifications and more.
+Automate even more, like app versioning and commits, unit tests, documentation and Slack notifications.

 This course is available now for raywenderlich.com subscribers.